famez/ProxyDLP/README.md

 ## 🔒 Deployment Notes

-- The proxy intercepts TLS traffic using a custom Root CA (`mitmCA.pem`)
+* The proxy intercepts TLS traffic using a custom Root CA (`mitmCA.pem`)
-- You must configure your client machines to trust this CA certificate (for example via GPO deployment).
+* You must configure your client machines to trust this CA certificate (for example via GPO deployment).
-- The proxy inspects and decodes traffic from supported AI platforms
+* The proxy inspects and decodes traffic from supported AI platforms
-- All activity is logged and linked to the user or session that initiated it
+* All activity is logged and linked to the user or session that initiated it
-- Default user is admin and password is admin (can be changed after installation)
+* Default user is admin and password is admin (can be changed after installation)
-- It is recommended to configure a PAC file on the client machines (i.e. via GPO) so that only the traffic intended to the AI tools goes through the proxy, excluding the rest of the traffic.
+* It is recommended to configure a PAC file on the client machines (i.e. via GPO) so that only the traffic intended to the AI tools goes through the proxy, excluding the rest of the traffic.
 The PAC file can be automatically generated from the "SITES" page.

 ---

+## 🔄 Deployment Modes

+ProxyDLP can be configured in two modes depending on your organizational needs:

+1. **Agentless Mode**

+   * No client software is required.
+   * Endpoint traffic is routed directly through the ProxyDLP monitoring proxy (via system proxy settings or PAC file).
+   * Suitable for environments where installing agents is impractical.

+2. **Agent-Enforced Mode**

+   * Uses the **ProxyDLP Agent** installed on client machines.
+   * Ensures that all AI-related traffic is captured and forwarded to the ProxyDLP server.
+   * Provides additional control and reporting on endpoints, complementing the agentless deployment.

+> Both modes ensure monitoring and compliance, but using the agent allows for stronger enforcement and more detailed activity logs.

+---

 ## 👥 Target Audience

 ProxyDLP is aimed at:

-- **Security engineers**
+* **Security engineers**
-- **SOC analysts**
+* **SOC analysts**
-- **IT compliance teams**
+* **IT compliance teams**

 It is intended for use inside organizations that wish to **embrace AI tools** without sacrificing **security oversight**.